 Working with government brings some of our most interesting and challenging assignments.
-Gadens acts for government, agencies and statutory authorities at all levels, including the Commonwealth Government, State Governments (including being appointed to the Queensland Government Whole-of-Government Legal Services Panel) and local and regional councils, including some of Australia’s largest.
+Gadens acts for government agencies and statutory authorities at all levels, including the Commonwealth (as a amember of the Whole of Australian Government Legal Services Panel), State Governments (including the Queensland Government Whole-of-Government Legal Services Panel) and many local and regional councils, including some of Australia’s largest.

 Our dedicated Government Services Group includes a team of experienced, top-tier lawyers drawn from our various practice groups, who assist public sector clients to manage their often complex and strategically important requirements.
 This Group includes lawyers with first-hand experience working in government.

-As a member of the Commonwealth Government’s Legal Services Multi-Use List since its inception, Gadens has a long-standing history and established track record advising on constitutional matters relating to Australian trade and commerce, defence, foreign affairs, taxation, banking, communications and customs.
+As a member of the Whole of Australian Government Legal Services Panel (and the predecessor Legal Services Multi-Use List since its inception), Gadens has a long-standing history and established track record advising on constitutional matters relating to Australian trade and commerce, defence, foreign affairs, taxation, banking, communications and customs.

-With over 10 years’ experience acting for the ATO and other Federal Government bodies including the Australian Competition and Consumer Commission (ACCC), Australian Charities and Not-for-profits Commission (ACNC), Australian Health Practitioner Regulation Agency (AHPRA), Australian Securities and Investments Commission (ASIC), Australian Transaction Reports and Analysis Centre (AUSTRAC), Commonwealth Superannuation Corporations, Office of the Auditing and Assurance Standards Board (AUASB) and Office of the Australia Accounting Standards Board (AASB), we have developed a thorough understanding of the political environment in which government departments, agencies and statutory authorities operate including the relevant legislative frameworks, constitutional law and administrative law processes.
+With over 10 years’ experience acting for the ATO and other Commonwealth agencies and statutory bodies including the Australian Competition and Consumer Commission (ACCC), Australian Charities and Not-for-profits Commission (ACNC), Australian Health Practitioner Regulation Agency (AHPRA), Australian Securities and Investments Commission (ASIC), Australian Transaction Reports and Analysis Centre (AUSTRAC), Commonwealth Superannuation Corporation, Office of the Auditing and Assurance Standards Board (AUASB) and Office of the Australia Accounting Standards Board (AASB), we have developed a thorough understanding of the political environment in which government departments, agencies and statutory authorities operate including the relevant legislative frameworks, constitutional law and administrative law processes.

 Our expertise encompasses statutory interpretation, Federal and Supreme Court merits review and judicial review proceedings, advising in relation to reviews, inquiries and commissions of inquiry, legislation drafting, development and amendment, and all aspects of litigation including reviewing evidentiary briefs, advising in relation to numerous investigations, prosecutions and disciplinary proceedings including conducting appeals at the Federal and High Court level.